Quarantine: Medieval

-Medieval Europe

 The word "quarantine" originates from quarantena, the Venetian language form, meaning "forty days".
 This is due to the 40-day isolation of ships and people practised as a measure of disease prevention related to the plague.
 Between 1348 and 1359, the Black Death wiped out an estimated 30% of Europe's population, and a significant percentage of Asia's population.
 Such a disaster led governments to establish measures of containment to handle recurrent epidemics.
 A document from 1377 states that before entering the city-state of Ragusa in Dalmatia (modern Dubrovnik in Croatia), newcomers had to spend 30 days (a trentine) in a restricted place (originally nearby islands) waiting to see whether the symptoms of Black Death would develop.
 In 1448 the Venetian Senate prolonged the waiting period to 40 days, thus giving birth to the term "quarantine".
 The forty-day quarantine proved to be an effective formula for handling outbreaks of the plague.
 Dubrovnik was the first city in Europe to set up quarantine sites such as the Lazzarettos of Dubrovnik where arriving ship personnel were held for up to 40 days.
 According to current estimates, the bubonic plague had a 37-day period from infection to death; therefore, the European quarantines would have been highly successful in determining the health of crews from potential trading and supply ships.

 Other diseases lent themselves to the practice of quarantine before and after the devastation of the plague.
-Those affected by leprosy were historically isolated long-term from society, and attempts were made to check the spread of syphilis in northern Europe after 1492, the advent of yellow fever in Spain at the beginning of the 19th century, and the arrival of Asiatic cholera in 1831.
+Those affected by leprosy were historically isolated long-term from society.
+Quarantine systems were enacted to prevent the spread of syphilis in Zurich in the 15th and 16th centuries, the advent of yellow fever in Spain at the beginning of the 19th century, and the arrival of Asiatic cholera in 1831.

 Venice took the lead in measures to check the spread of plague, having appointed three guardians of public health in the first years of the Black Death (1348).
 The next record of preventive measures comes from Reggio/Modena in 1374.
 Venice founded the first lazaret (on a small island adjoining the city) in 1403.
 In 1467 Genoa followed the example of Venice, and in 1476 the old leper hospital of Marseille was converted into a plague hospital.
 The great lazaret of Marseille, perhaps the most complete of its kind, was founded in 1526 on the island of Pomègues.
 The practise at all the Mediterranean lazarets did not differ from the English procedure in the Levantine and North African trade.
 On the arrival of cholera in 1831 some new lazarets were set up at western ports; notably, a very extensive establishment near Bordeaux.
 Afterwards, they were used for other purposes.